PORCELAIN PLATES.NET

 numbers painted on them.
 Seemingly more rare is a full porcelain dealer plate, of

-which I have only ever seen one example.
+which I have only ever seen two examples.
 The dealer class appears to have

-begun with #D100, but so few have survived that the range of issued numbers
+begun at #D1, but so few have survived that the range of issued numbers cannot

 MOTORCYCLE